joshtong/open-source-ict4d/README.md

 # Open-source platforms and tools for ICT4D

-Let’s compile a list of open-source platforms and tools for ICT4D (information and communication technologies for development).
-A list of open-source solutions could help relief and development organizations to discover free platforms and tools, extend existing solutions, and avoid duplicating each other’s work.
+Let’s compile a list of open-source platforms and tools for <a href="http://www.worldbank.org/en/topic/ict">ICT4D</a> (information and communication technologies for development).
+A list of open-source solutions could help <a href="https://www.devex.com/news/global-development-what-you-need-to-know-74999">relief and development</a> organizations to discover free platforms and tools, extend existing solutions, and avoid duplicating each other’s work.
 It could also help organizations avoid getting locked into long-term relationships with individual vendors.

 This list does not in any way represent an endorsement of technologies, organizations, or approaches.